I-Kozhin/py-postgresql-quiz-service/README.md

 - Fetches the requested number of random quiz questions from a public API.
 - Stores the questions and their details in a PostgreSQL database.
 - Ensures uniqueness of questions in the database.
-- Provides the previously saved question as a response for subsequent requests.
+- Returns the previously saved question as a response for subsequent requests.
 - Supports data persistence using Docker volumes.

 ## Installation